Azure-Samples/java-on-azure-examples/README.md

 _Note logging in and setting your default subscription needs to be done once per terminal session._

-_Note if you are a Windows user, please use WSL 2 with Ubuntu or any other flavor of Linux._

 ### Install Azure CLI